The 20 Best Royalty Free Music Sites in 2024

 It’s easy to find exactly what you’re looking for, with all music categorised and curated by modes, genres, video themes and instrumentals, all of which you can use as filters to find the perfect track for your next project.
 You can even use the ‘For You’ page to get personalised suggestions, or the spotlight page to browse trending content.

 In terms of cost, you’ll find options to fit your creative needs.
-The ‘Social Creator’ plan – which covers you for content used on your own personal social channels – is $9.99/month if billed annually or $14.99/month if billed monthly.
-And the ‘Creator Pro’ plan – which you’ll need for commercial projects – comes in at $199 per year (working out at $16.60/month).
+The ‘Music & SFX Social’ plan – which covers you for content used on your own personal social channels – is £9.99/month if billed annually or £14.99/month if billed monthly.
+And the ‘Music & SFX Pro’ plan – which you’ll need for commercial projects – comes in at £16.58 per month (billed annually).

 The site itself is a joy to use, with super easy navigation that lets you delve into the works of fresh new artists based on the mood, video theme or genre you’re aiming for.
 If you hadn’t noticed, we’re somewhat smitten with Artlist!